mayank1202/edgeai_book/Chapter 7.6 - Attention.md

-# Chapter 7.6 - Attention on NPU
+# Chapter 7.6 - Attention Mechanisms on NPU

 [TOC]

-## **Attention**
+## **Self-Attention**

-Attention, defined below is the cornerstone of Transformer networks
+Self-Attention, also known as Scaled Dot Product Attention, defined below is the cornerstone of Transformer networks

 ​				$$ \text{Attention}(Q,K,V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V $$

 In chapter 7.1, we briefly touched upon how ${Q.K^T}$ is done efficiently using transposed dot product.
 In this chapter we will look at more details and additional challenges.
 Finally we will look at different types of attention and wrap up with a performance analysis.